Revealing the Connection Between the Filamentary Hierarchy and Star Cluster Formation in a Simulated NGC 628 Galaxy: Data and Methods

 \subsection{Cluster Identification and Star Particle Selection}

 To identify clusters we use the python clustering library Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) developed by \citet{campello_density-based_2013}.
 There are many other DBSCAN variations but they are not hierarchical.
 We apply this algorithm to the x, y, and z coordinates of the star particles and select appropriate parameter values for the minimum cluster size and minimum samples.
 The minimum cluster size is the minimum number of star particles defined as a cluster; we set this to a value of 2 because this allows a minimum cluster mass of about $400 \textup{ M}_\odot$.
-We set a minimum number of samples to $10$, which adjusts the conservativeness of the clustering.
+We set a minimum number of samples to $14$, which adjusts the conservativeness of the clustering.
+In our determination of the best parameters, we did find within a range there is little change to the clustering.
+Changing the minimum cluster size to 5, for what should be the absolute minimum number in a cluster described to us through private correspondence with the authors of \citet{Claude_2023}, we find no meaningful change to our results.
+This makes sense because most of our clusters are so far apart it would take a drastic change in clustering parameters to merge clusters.
 To calculate the mass of a cluster we sum the masses of every star particle in each cluster.
 As a test we ran HDBSCAN using projected star particle coordinates to match the fact we use FilFinder on the projected gas density.
-We found this did not meaningfully alter our results.
-See appendix \ref{app_c} for more information.
+We found this also did not meaningfully alter our results.
+See appendix \ref{app_c} for more information on 2D clustering.

 For clustering purposes, we select star particles formed within a time frame of $10$ Myr at $268-278$ Myr.
 We then evolve the galaxy for $60$ Myr following the same population of stars.
 Thus, we have cluster data for the same population of clusters across galaxy evolution times of $10, 20, 30, 40, 50,$ and $60$ Myr.
 Because we do not account for velocities or the boundedness of a cluster in HDBSCAN, selecting star particles formed in a $10$ Myr period ensures by visual inspection that the star particles formed are all within clusters.
 Applying HDBSCAN to all star particles without using velocity data to select clusters risks star particles formed at earlier times migrating into newly formed clusters, adversely affecting the cluster distribution.